-During this one-year program, you will learn about processing information, especially about how you can use that information to advise clients on how to improve communications.
+During this one-year programme, you will learn about processing information, especially about how you can use that information to advise clients on how to improve communications.
 That knowledge is useful for making signage or advertising more effective, for example, or for making products more user-friendly.

-Students also learn to come up with solutions for a wide range of problems that can occur in professional practice.
+You will also learn to come up with solutions for a wide range of problems that can occur in professional practice.
 Humans are dramatically changing their environment using increasingly complex technology, such as the Internet, social media, robotics and automation.
 In order to design a living environment that is well suited to human cognitive abilities, we must have a good understanding of how humans process knowledge and their skill at applying it.

-This Master’s program is internationally oriented, from the literature used in class to the opportunity to do an internship and write a thesis abroad, and from the option of attending electives at foreign universities to participating in international summer schools, research conferences or workshops.
+This Master’s programme is internationally oriented, from the literature used in class to the opportunity to do an internship and write a thesis abroad, and from the option of attending electives at foreign universities to participating in international summer schools, research conferences or workshops.

 Learn to work in multidisciplinary teams

-Once you have completed the Master’s program, you will be a true academic professional who can apply scientific knowledge in day-to-day practice, such as acting as an independent consultant on ergonomic problems.
-As a member of an interdisciplinary team, you will contribute to solving these problems together with designers, policy makers, technicians, computer scientists and business experts.
+Once you have completed the Master’s programme, you will be a true academic professional who can apply scientific knowledge in day-to-day practice, such as acting as an independent consultant on ergonomic problems.
+As a member of an interdisciplinary team, you will contribute to solving these problems together with designers, policy makers, technicians, computer scientists, and business experts.
 You can also advise on the sensory aspects of marketing communications.
 As a person with a Master’s degree, you will also have developed excellent verbal and written communication skills to communicate with all sorts of audiences.

 This Master’s programme prepares you for a university-level job.
 You can pursue an academic or professional career after completing your degree.